chzappsinc/chzos/README.md

 # chzOS [PAID LIBRARY]
-### Current sale : 894 os and 450000+ Database
+### Current sale : 9034 os and 129M+ Database
-## All datas are saved based on Q system, All datas are saved well
+## All datas are saved based on 'Q' system, All datas are saved well

-Specially made for shared hosting for fast serving
+Specially made for shared hosting for fast serving (🥇)

 ### Info [Working servers]
-- Hostgator.in
+- Hostgator.in ❎
-- RazorHost.in
+- RazorHost.in ❎

+ℹ️ **Above Servers will not work with chzOS V5 or above until they are not updates chzOS 0.023 or Above**

-- Hostinginfy(High speed for chzOS) [Currently unavailable]
+- HybeckOS(High speed for chzOS) ✅
-- And any VPS
+- And any VPS (Need to install chzOS) ✅

 ## Installation